Apex-CS/apex-bench-lab-service/README.md

 - DevOps and deployment: Docker, GitHub actions

   ## Features
   - Bench plan.
-Module to create a 1 month plan.
+Module to create a new bench plan template.
   - Report plan.
 Here you could report your daily progress  of your trainings.
-  -
+  - Analytics.
+    1.- Filter

 ## Endpoints
  |Method|Endpoint| Description|